aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/track-changes/accept-all/_index.md

 weight: 10
 ---

-This REST API allows you to accept all revisions in a document.
+This REST API accepts all revisions in a document.

 The request parameters are the following:

 |Parameter Name|Type|Query String/HTTP Body|Description|
 | :- | :- | :- | :- |